Ai-Da: The AI Powered Robot Artist

 The exhibition in Venice was not the first high-profile exhibition of the artist.
 Ai-Da made history in 2021 at a solo show called Ai-Da: Portrait of a Robot at the Design Museum in London, with her first self-portraits that were painted with no conscious self.
 The show raised numerous questions about identity in the digital world and the way human beings merge with technology.

 Egyptians Impounded Her Works

 In October 2021, Ai-Da exhibited her sculpture at the Forever is Now exhibition at the Giza Pyramids.
 It was organized by Art D’Egypte, the Egyptian Ministry of Antiquities and Tourism and the Foreign Affairs Ministry at the 4,500-year-old UNESCO World Heritage Site.
-The first event of its kind was supposed to present Ai-Da’s works at the Great Pyramid of Giza, making it the first time contemporary art has been allowed next to the pyramid in thousands of years.
+The first event of its kind was supposed to present Ai-Da’s works at the Great Pyramid of Giza, making it the first time contemporary art has been allowed next to the pyramid.

 Before the show, though, Ai-Da was detained by Egyptian Customs Officials who suspected she might have been a spy.
 The robot’s high-tech capabilities and the cameras in her eyes raised a lot of doubt and led to a diplomatic crisis between Egypt and the UK.
 After 10 days of diplomatic negotiations, Ai-Da was released and could finally participate in the exhibition, however, the whole situation raised a debate on humans fearing robots and the abuse of technological development.

 The work that she showed (which was also temporarily impounded by Egyptian officials) was a clay sculpture inspired by the sphinx’s riddle about human development: “What goes on four feet in the morning, two feet at noon, and three feet in the evening?”
 Answer: a person, who crawls on their hands and knees as a baby, and must often use a cane in old age.